Since May, I have been working two days a week for a startup called Soultime.

 We recently closed a round of funding.
 I helped a little with this with some preparation on the pitch and also some conversations with investors.
 I also spent some time exploring bringing engineering in-house into our London office, which would improve our speed of execution and agility.

 Improved Paid Marketing

 The biggest challenge we had on growth when I joined was not being able to scale our Facebook advertising spend.
 During the summer, we encountered an agency that specialises in Facebook ads, through a mutual friend of mine.
 They have enabled us to maintain a consistently low cost of acquisition that we’ve been able to scale.
-We’ve increased our ad spend from £250 / day to £1k / day in the past couple of months.
+So we’ve increased our ad spend over the past couple of months.
 And we now have confidence that we can scale it further.
 This has been instrumental in our ability to grow and break even as a business.

 Building a Soultime Business Dashboard

 Challenges & App Figures